Editor's Note: This post has been updated with new links and content.

 They seem to do it on a yearly basis.
 Back in 2016, it was $2.70, and they've been upping at about 15 cents per year, to $3.15 now.
 And that's just the minimum — the supplementary cost has gone up as well.
 It was 50 cents, then 60 cents, 70 cents, and now it's $1.05.

 It’s possible, however, to lock in a static insurance option through a third-party insurer.
-Lojistic has one, and our rates haven't changed in five years, it's been 40 cents for every $100 for a long time.
+Lojistic's solution has one, and the rates we can plug you into haven't changed in five years, it's been 40 cents for every $100 for a long time.

 For more information on how you can join the thousands of shippers nationwide using Lojistic to send cost packing, please contact us.